Setting name: Name

 Add the result as parameter to PowerShell in a timer:

-Custom scripts can be executed in different contexts, depending on the operating system.
+Custom scripts can be executed in three different contexts:

 The script context is configured per timer.
 Of course, you can configure multiple timers for independent execution of different scripts.